From Explainable to Interpretable Deep Learning for Natural Language Processing in Healthcare: How Far from Reality?: Results

 \subsection{IAI against XAI}

-Subsequently, all methods across papers were examined to assess whether they focused on IAI or XAI.
+All methods across papers were examined to assess whether they focused on IAI or XAI.
 More studies involved IAI methods ($n = 29$) than XAI methods ($n = 15$), with this trend being evident in the period 2020-2022.
 Figure \ref{fig:1}(d) illustrates the publication record of XAI methods used per year.

-Among XAI methods, t-SNE ($n = 4$) was the most widely used, followed by LIME ($n = 3$), SHAP ($n = 3$) and other methods ($n = 5$), i.e., maximum aggregator (MaXi) \cite{martina2020classification}, SKET eXplained (SKET X) \cite{marchesin2022empowering}, syntax tree-guided semantic explanation (STEP) \cite{farruque2021explainable}, evidence-based \cite{de2022explainable} and sentiment intensity score \cite{boukobza2022deep}.
-As illustrated in Figure \ref{fig:1}(e), most IAI methods involved attention mechanisms ($n = 11$), followed by feature importance ($n = 8$), knowledge base/graph ($n = 5$) and other methods ($n =5$), including causal graphs \cite{chen2021causal}, logistic regression-based parametric predictions \cite{ferte2021automatic}, opinion aggregator \cite{lu2021revealing}, case-based reasoning \cite{amador2021case} and interactive classification \cite{ahne2022improving}.
+Among XAI methods, t-SNE ($n = 4$) was the most widely used, followed by LIME ($n = 3$), SHAP ($n = 3$) and other methods ($n = 5$) such as maximum aggregator (MaXi) \cite{martina2020classification}, SKET eXplained (SKET X) \cite{marchesin2022empowering}, syntax tree-guided semantic explanation (STEP) \cite{farruque2021explainable}, evidence-based \cite{de2022explainable} and sentiment intensity score \cite{boukobza2022deep}.